 ‘Then ask for more suffering!’ he would say, bringing his palms to his heart.
 ‘Please, Universe, give me more suffering and pain and misery.
 Bring it on!
 I want more of it!’

 Of course, there is no universal donor of pain and suffering.
-Rather this is a classic example of powerful, counter-intuitive, Buddhist psychology.
-Transforming ourselves from a weak and enfeebled victim to someone capable of dealing with much more suffering marks a fundamental shift.
+Rather, this is a classic example of powerful, counter-intuitive, Buddhist psychology.
+Transforming ourselves from a weak and enfeebled victim to someone capable of dealing with much more suffering marks a fundamental shift in our stance.
 And curiously, the more insistent we are that we can take more suffering, the easier our current burden seems to be.

 (Image of the lotus flower from: http://newflowerwallpaper.com/?titile=images-of-lotus-flower-and-wallpapers)